callum-hart/immutable-styles/docs.md

 ## How

 - Immutable styles use the same data structure as the DOM - a tree.
-- Styles as functions that *can* be mapped to JSX.
+- Styles are written as functions that *can* be mapped to JSX.
 - Compiled to CSS (version 2.1+).

 ## Example